-Accommodation fills up and prices jump during big events such as Chinese New Year; either arrive early enough to join the madness or avoid the area until the festival winds down.
+Accommodation fills up and prices jump during big events such as Chinese New Year.
+Either arrive early enough to secure a spot in the madness or avoid the area altogether until the festival winds down.

-Consider your Budget
+Consider Your Budget

 Contact Your Banks

 Leaving home with a full suitcase or backpack is just a bad idea.
 Your luggage will inevitably grow as you purchase souvenirs and gifts to bring home.
-Consider purchasing toiletries and other necessities once you arrive -- many items are cheaper in Asia anyway!
+An overweight suitcase will be a burden throughout your entire trip.

-Apply for Visas
+Apply for Travel Visas

-Register with the State Department
+Register Your Trip With the State Department

 Natural disasters and political unrest can pop up unexpectedly.
 Although strictly optional, you can register with the U.S. State Department's STEP program so the local embassy will know you're in the country.
 Should a natural disaster occur, they will at least know you may need evacuation.